EhabY/MazeGame/Report.md

 By using names such as *roomFrom*, *room*, *otherRoom*.
 It is clear that this method takes a room and returns the one on the other side of the door.

 If you read the code in all of the examples above, I tried my best to choose the best descriptive name possible while also sticking to a convention.
-See also [G20](#G20-Function-Names-Should-Say-What-They-Do).
+See also [G20 (Function Names Should Say What They Do)](#G20-Function-Names-Should-Say-What-They-Do).

 ### *N3: Use Standard Nomenclature Where Possible*
 The `Serializable` interface has a `String toJson()` method, this follows the standard nomenclature `<T> toT()`.